ggphysician/CRIO/README.md

 Founder of GP Data Services, a company focused on data governance & automation in clinical research.
 Experience in Python, SQL, data parsing, and automation for research and business applications.
 Passionate about solving inefficiencies in clinical workflows using technology and AI-driven solutions.

 Future Plans This project is part of a growing portfolio of automation tools.
 Next steps are to combine into a single python file.
+I am also planning on learning pandas library for more efficient handling of larger files.

 Future enhancements: ✅ Support for additional medical data formats ✅ Integration with OCR tools for scanned medical records ✅ Implementation of ML-driven diagnosis categorization